johnedstone/how-to-use-pyvmomi/RESTAPI.md

 ## Quick Summary
 Once this REST API is implemented in Openshift, the following examples show mounting and umounting an ISO in the CDROM.

-Note: The Timer() in manage_cdrom.py may have to be adjusted based on the timing of the vcenter response.
+* Note: Larger vCenters have longer response times.
+In this case, increase settings.PVMOMI_TIMEOUT and/or settings.ITERATIONS_WAITING_FOR_BLOCKING_QUESTION

+* The `--timeout 300` in the example sets the requester to wait 5 min for a responce.
+Internally, for Openshift, in the file `.s2i/bin/run` gunicorn is set for 10 min.

+* In the example below [HTTPie](https://httpie.org/) is used in place of curl.

 ```
 http --timeout 300 POST https://FQDN/api/vm-helpers/manage-cdrom/ state=mount vmname='vmname' vsphere_service='vsphere_service' iso_path='[datastore] path/some.iso'